aryaaa324/DWM_Lab_Practicals/README.md

 ---
 ## 9. 🧍‍♂️ K-Nearest Neighbors (KNN)
+**Definition**: A non-parametric method used for classification and regression.

 ### Steps:
 ->Choose K (number of neighbors).
 ->Calculate distance (e.g., Euclidean) from the test point to all training points.